-I will present a series of images of Tiohtià:ke / Montreal monuments in the genre of the souvenir postcard.
+Post-Monumental presents a series of images of Tiohtià:ke / Montreal monuments in the genre of the souvenir postcard.
 Without context, the viewer will not necessarily understand the histories these images evoke.
 These images go beyond the typical statues featured on souvenir postcards and represent a broad variety of monuments that represent our city.
 They evoke multiple histories – remembered, forgotten, and ignored – in Tiohtià:ke / Montreal.
 Without context, these monuments don’t necessarily look like monuments at all.

-Last year, I explored the art and life of Rachael Robinson Elmer, an early 20th C artist best known for a series of fine art postcards celebrating the sites and monuments of New York City.
+At the start of this project, I explored the art and life of Rachael Robinson Elmer, an early 20th C artist best known for a series of fine art postcards celebrating the sites and monuments of New York City.